JoaoRodrigues/sc-teaching/intermediate-python-2020/index.md

 ### Description

 This Python workshop aims to familiarize participants with conventions and features of the language that are not necessarily covered in introductory courses, but that are nonetheless common in daily Python programming.
-In 3 hours, we will work together and write a Python script that plans a road trip through the USA, from scratch, using our wits, some help from Wikipedia, and a database of US cities.
+In 3 hours, we will work together and write a Python script that plans a road trip through the USA, from scratch, using our wits, some help from Wikipedia, and a database of US cities (adapted from [here](https://simplemaps.com/data/us-cities)).

 ### What to expect from the workshop?

 Ideally, you will leave this workshop knowing a little bit more about Python than when you came in!
-Python has a fairly rich standard library that is often overlooked by beginners, so we will explore some of those modules.
+Python has a fairly rich standard library that is often overlooked by beginners, so we will explore some of those modules ([see a complete list here](https://docs.python.org/3/library/)).
 The goal is to equip you with knowledge to tackle programming problems more efficiently.

 We will not make use of any third-party libraries, so _pandas_, _numpy_, and others are out of scope of this course.
 We will also not delve into more 'advanced' topics such as object-oriented programming (e.g. classes), profiling, or unit testing.
 While important, we consider those to require a little more experience with the language.